 In GA4, bounce rate has been replaced by other engagement metrics.
 However, if you want to check your bounce rate, there is still a way to find it in Google Analytics.

-In this article, we’ll talk about why bounce rate isn’t in Google Analytics’ main reports, how you can still access it, and other Google Analytics metrics you can use to gauge engagement that aren’t bounce rate.
+In this article, I’ll talk about why bounce rate isn’t in Google Analytics’ main reports, how you can still access it, and other Google Analytics metrics you can use to gauge engagement other than bounce rate.

 Why Doesn’t Google Analytics 4 Show Bounce Rate?

-Many users like to keep an eye on their bounce rate as an indicator of how engaging their page (or whole site) was to visitors who landed there.
-Bounce rate shows how many visitors left the site without clicking on any more pages or completing any conversions.
+Many users like to keep an eye on their bounce rate as an indicator of how engaging their page (or whole website) was to visitors who landed there.
+A website’s bounce rate shows how many visitors left the site without clicking on any more pages or completing any conversions.
 Basically, it means they maybe read your page (or didn’t even do that), then left.

-Although many website owners and marketers have historically used the bounce rate metric as a measure of success, it does come with some flaws.
+Although many website owners and marketers have historically used bounce rate as a measure of success, it does have some flaws.
 That’s why, instead of bounce rate, Google Analytics 4 reports show engagement metrics, which give you a better idea of how your pages and content are really performing.

 That said, although bounce rate isn’t a main metric in Google Analytics, you can still access it.

-For instance, let’s say you have a long, well-written piece of content that dives deep into a subject and answers questions.
-If a visitor landed on your page, spent 5 minutes reading through the whole thing, and then left, that would be counted as a bounce.
+For instance, let’s say you have a long, well-written piece of cornerstone content that dives deep into a subject and answers questions.
+If a visitor lands on your page, spends 5 minutes reading through the whole thing, and then leaves, that would be counted as a bounce.

 Even though that visitor was super engaged by your content, you’d have no way of knowing that by looking at the bounce rate.

-To help clear that up, Google Analytics includes a new metric called Engaged sessions.
-Engaged sessions are sessions that include an event (like a click or form submission), more than one pageview, or last more than 10 seconds.
-That timing piece makes engagement more meaningful to track than bounce rate ever was.
+To help clarify that, Google Analytics 4 introduced a new metric called Engaged sessions.
+Engaged sessions are sessions that include an event (like a click or form submission), include more than one pageview, or last more than 10 seconds.
+That timing piece makes engagement more meaningful to track than bounce rate ever was!

 Where to Find Bounce Rate in Google Analytics 4